ucsb-cs48/w19/_lab/lab01.md

 Your work will be checked by the instructional staff directly on Github.

 You may also end up doing some work on a whiteboard and/or flip chart.
-You should take photos of that, and upload them to your repo, under the `/team` directory, inside a directory called `/team/lab01/` as instructed below.
+You should take photos of that, and upload them to your repo, under the `./team` directory, inside a directory called `./team/lab01/` as instructed below.

+Note that throughout these instructions `./team` refers to the directory `team` at the root of your project repository; the same directory where you put your `./team/NORMS.md` file in a previous lab.

 You are encouraged to do this on a branch or fork, and do a pull request, as with all changes to your project's repo.